Age-1: Insulin/IGF-1 signaling (IIS) pathway

 The age-1 gene is said to encode for AGE-1, the catalytic subunit ortholog to phosphoinositide 3-kinase in C.elegans, which plays an important role in the insulin/IGF-1(IIS) signaling pathway.
 This pathway gets activated upon binding of an insulin-like peptide to the DAF-2/IGF1R receptor.
 Binding causes dimerization and phosphorylation of the receptor, which induces recruitment of the DAF-2 receptor substrate IST-1.
 Subsequently, IST-1 promotes activation of both AGE-1/PI3K and its adaptor subunit AAP-1.
-AGE-1 then induces conversion of phosphatidylinositol- 4,5-biphosphate (PIP2) to phosphatidylinositol-3,4,5-triphosphate (PIP3).
+AGE-1 then induces conversion of phosphatidylinositol 4,5-bisphosphate (PIP_{2}) to phosphatidylinositol-3,4,5-triphosphate (PIP_{3}).
 This conversion can be reversed by DAF-18 (PTEN in humans).
-PIP3, causes activation of its major effector PDK-1, which in turn promotes phosphorylation of AKT 1/2, and SGK-1.
+PIP_{3} causes activation of its major effector PDK-1, which in turn promotes phosphorylation of AKT 1/2, and SGK-1.
 This phosphorylation causes inhibition of the transcription factor DAF-16/FoXO and glucocorticoid-inducible kinase-1(SKN-1), preventing the expression of downstream genes involved in longevity.
 In other words, activation of the IIS pathway blocks expression of genes known to extend lifespan by preventing DAF-16 from translocating to the nucleus and activating them.